 For those firms making big moves over the past three years, driving organic growth from acquired revenue will be paramount to their continued success – especially if market conditions deteriorate and consolidation slows down.

 While 45 of the 100 firms on the list announced an acquisition this year, buying organizations that have implemented an organic growth infrastructure is more the exception versus the norm.
 Thus, many of the large institutional acquirer’s growth rates will likely plateau if deal flow slows down and the P&C market softens.

 Sustainable organic growth fueled by predictable sales velocity continues to be the most controllable method for taking a firm to the next level – for increasing revenue and for attracting possible partners.
 Here are common strategies that firms of all shapes and size should address.

 - Reassess your capital structure to build capacity and capital for growth.

 - Re-think your risk tolerance as it relates to debt and leverage.

-Investment banking services offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230
+Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230